bonom/Evolutionary-F1-Race-Strategy/README.md

 ## Tyres
 The class is intended to extract and analyze data about a stint (set) of tyre.
 There are two main classes: *Tyre* and *Tyres*, the first is used for a single tyre that can be FrontLeft, FrontRight, RearLeft or RearRight while the second is used to take the all four tyres in one single class.

+## Fuel
+The class is intended to extract and analyze data about fuel usage (it is based on the different stints approach).
+There is one main classes: *Fuel*.